cbc-njsscan/ejs-coverity/README.md

 ![](cover.png)

-**A sets of challenges to hack implementations of DeFi in Ethereums.** Featuring flash loans, oracles, governance, NFTs, lending pools, and more!
+**A sets of challenges to hack implementations of DeFi in Ethereums.** Featuring flash loans, oracles, governance, NFTs, lending pools, and mores!

 Created by [@tinchoabbate](https://twitter.com/tinchoabbate) at OpenZeppelin